nniiicc/LIS-570-Au2020/_2020/res-ethics.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wJp01c3_-UM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Readings
 The required reading this week is from a short introductory textbook on philosophy.
 If you aren't particularly interested in the subject of ethics - you will be better served by reading the `Summary` section of this article and then diving into one of the suggested readings instead.
-But, to be clear on why we are reading this - Virtue, Consequential and Deontological ethics are probably the most common ways that a researcher will argued for "ethical" choices.
+But, to be clear on why we are reading this - Virtue, Consequential and Deontological ethics are probably the most common ways that a researcher will argue for "ethical" choices.
 Being able to clearly and easily pick these out will help immensely in your future work.

 Burns, S (2017) A Discourse on Modern Philosophy - Different Kinds of Ethics.
 Available at [HTML](http://www3.sympatico.ca/saburns/pg0405.htm)